This post contains affiliate links. For more information, please read our disclosure policy.

 The most iconic and famous bridge of Venice spans over the Grand Canal and presents a beautiful sight to the viewers.
 Ponte di Rialto connects the San Polo and San Marco districts of Venice.

-Not only an excellent walkway for the pedestrians, but the bridge is also one of the top sights in Venice.
+Not only an excellent walkway for pedestrians, but the bridge is also one of the top sights in Venice.
 Looking at the history of this bridge which was wooden originally has been restored as an ornate Stone Bridge after it collapsed in 1524.
 The perfected symmetry of this bridge over the Grand Canal gets it into the list of tourist places in Venice.

 Basilica di Santa Maria Della Salute